 Given Tw’s recent activity, the platform looks to be making positive moves to improve its performance, image and user satisfaction.

-For more news that’s newsworthy, tune in for #MomentousMondays and get in touch with the Momentum Social team.
+For more news that’s newsworthy, tune in for #MomentousMondays.
+Have a query?
+Why not contact the Momentum Social team!